 The requirements for starting a foundation are:

 - Have a social purpose.
 The entity must seek to benefit a generic group of beneficiaries, and cannot have as its purpose the benefit of the private interests of its members.

-- It must be non-profit making.
+- It must be not for profit.
 The positive result of the economic resources must not be distributed among the members of the body but reinvested to be used for the fulfillment of the aims of the foundation.
-The fact of being non-profit-making should not be confused with the fact of not needing economic resources, as these are fundamental for organizations to be able to fulfill their aims.
+Non-profit should not be confused with not needing economic resources, as these are fundamental for organizations to be able to fulfill their aims.

 - To have a minimum financial endowment of € 250,000.00.